-You are bound to face some challenges when creating a responsive website.
+You are bound to face some challenges when creating a responsive web design.
 You should therefore be aware of the possible issues you may encounter while designing a responsive website.
 With this, you can simplify the process of developing websites and create websites compatible with different devices.
 Furthermore, knowing the problems won’t help unless you know how to solve them.
 We have tried to provide potential solutions to the problems, we have outlined in this blog.

 So, let’s begin!!